 3 separate toilets.

-Economy 7 central heating by meter reading.
+Economy 7 central heating.
 Electricity, bed linen, towels and Wi-Fi included.
 Travel cot and highchair.
 Doggy extras.

 Private parking.
 No smoking.
+Visit Scotland 3 Star.
 Please note: There are low and sloping ceilings in some of the rooms.
 There are sloping banks in the grounds.
 The sea is 50 yards away.

 Nearest railway station